dman4703/cs2340-gt-movies/README.md

 # GT Movies Store

 A Django-based web application for browsing and purchasing movies online.
+This project follows the process featured in the textbook *“Django 5 for the Impatient: Learn the core concepts of Django to develop Python web applications”* by Dr. Daniel Correa and Mr. Greg Lim.

 ## Course Information